ETHIOPIA’S EXTRAORDINARY WILDLIFE: Geladas, Ethiopian Wolves, Ibexes, Hyenas, Birds & Much More

 In addition to its wonderful scenery and wildlife, the park is also famous for its Afromontane forest, Hypericum woodland, Afromontane grassland and Afro-alpine moorland dominated by Giant Lobelias, Red Hot Pokers, tree heaths, giant St. John’s Wort and African Roses.
 As you can see, no Ethiopia wildlife photography tour can afford to miss out the extraordinary Simien!

 We will explore the scenic Simien escarpment in order to find the endemic Gelada Baboons.
 Nicknamed ‘bleeding heart baboon’ and ‘lion-monkey’ for reasons that will soon be obvious to all, Gelada Baboons are peculiar to Ethiopia and Eritrea, still being numerous in the Simien Mountains.
 Geladas are mainly vegetarian, living on herbs, grasses and roots, but they also eat insects including and locusts.
 Geladas live along the rim and steep slopes of the escarpment, which are their refuge when danger threatens.

 On one or more days, after an early breakfast, we will leave the lodge for Chenek guard post, taking a picnic lunch.
 The scenery around Chenek is even more awesome than further west near our lodge, with huge peaks, crags and cliffs in the foreground and distant granite domes below the Simien escarpment.
 Here we can look for the endemic Walia Ibex.
-As well as photography opportunities with the ibex, we will also be hoping for an encounter with the handsome Ethiopian (or Simien) Wolf, a declining species that still occurs regularly around Chenek.
+As well as photographic opportunities with the ibex, we will also be hoping for an encounter with the handsome Ethiopian (or Simien) Wolf, a declining species that still occurs regularly around Chenek.